 With literally hundreds of items and souvenirs it seems the most natural thing in the world for this shop to be situated in this building, in Hartfield where the famous stories were written by A.A.Milne in the 1920’s.

 “Subsequent trips included our weekly visit to Hartfield, a mile away along a main road, up a steep hill, down a steep hill and in at the first shop on the left hand side.
-Jessica (his childhood friend) needed no urging and the woman behind the counter no instructions.
+Jessica (his donkey) needed no urging and the woman behind the counter no instructions.
 It was a pennyworth of Bullseyes for each of us.”
 Christopher Milne from The Enchanted Places

 Learn more about Pooh Corner in these links

 The Village at Pooh Corner – The Washington Post

 Plenty of Honey for Winnie the Pooh – Daily Mail

 Christopher Robin’s Sweet Shop is up for sale – GreatReporter.com